lwong121/INFO448-HelloAndroid/README.md

 When you turn in the homework in Canvas, put in the link to your GitHub repo.

 ## Extra Credit: Developer Option
 The "Show taps" developer option is used to show the precise location of your screen taps with a small circle on the screen.
-I think this feature will be very useful in this class whenever I do demos or film videos on my device to show how my app works.
+I think this feature will be very useful for me in this class whenever I do demos or film videos on my device to show how my app works.
 This is so that the viewers can easily follow along with what I am doing and what I tap on.